Nintendo 64 accessories: Jumper Pak

 The Jumper Pak (Note: Known in Japan as Terminator Pack (ターミネータ パック, Tāminēta Pakku)) (NUS-008) is a filler module that plugs into the Nintendo 64's memory expansion port.
 It serves no functional purpose beyond terminating the RDRAM (Rambus DRAM) bus when the Expansion Pak is not installed.

 Rambus memory controllers require memory modules to be installed in pairs, with any unused slots needing continuity modules like the Jumper Pak.
 These modules do not provide additional memory; instead, they ensure proper signal propagation by directing signals to termination resistors.
 Without them, signals would reflect, causing instability.

 Most Nintendo 64 consoles were shipped with the Jumper Pak pre-installed.
-Replacement Jumper Paks were not sold individually in retail stores and could only be ordered through Nintendo’s online store.
-The console will not boot unless either a Jumper Pak or an Expansion Pak is installed.